 FSSA is the Single State Medicaid Agency.
 The Office of Medicaid Policy and Planning (OMPP) and the Division of Disability and Rehabilitative Services (DDRS) are divisions within FSSA.
-The Bureau of Disabilities Services (BDS) is a bureau within DDRS.
+The Bureau of Disabilities Services (BDS) (previously known as the Bureau of Developmental Disabilities Services or BDDS) is a bureau within DDRS.